jiasong18/Ant-Media-Server-Wiki/Getting-Started.md

 #### 4. Run the Installation Script

   ##### 4.1 Update over Older Version
   You need to add "true" to the end of the command line if you want to keep your settings from previous installation.
   ```
-  sudo ./install_ant-media-server.sh ant-media-server*.zip true
+  sudo ./install_ant-media-server.sh [ANT_MEDIA_SERVER_INSTALLATION_FILE] true
   ```

   ##### 4.2.
 Fresh Installation